Wemade Unveils New Roadmap For Defi Protocol KLEVA

 Becomes a native service of the WEMIX3.0 Mainnet - new trans-Chain DeFi protocol, KLEVA omni - in Q2 2024 Will offer support for major chains including Arbitrum, Avalanche, BNB Chain, Ethereum, Polygon and Optimism Aligns KLEVA omni with the overall aims and vision of the unagi omnichain initiative

-Singapore, 5th February 2024, ZEX PR WIRE , Leading global blockchain firm Wemade is laying the foundation for the transition of DeFi protocol, KLEVA (, to become a native service of the WEMIX3.0 Mainnet.
+Leading global blockchain firm Wemade is laying the foundation for the transition of DeFi protocol, KLEVA ( , to become a native service of the WEMIX3.0 Mainnet.
 Commencing with the Tokenomics restructuring on January 20, 2024, this process will be completed with the unveiling of a new KLEVA as a trans-Chain DeFi protocol, KLEVA omni, in the second quarter of this year.
 As part of overall growth, KLEVA was recently listed on GOPAX, one of the top five virtual asset exchanges in South Korea, increasing access for users.

 Since its launch on January 19, 2022, KLEVA has firmly established itself as a leading service in the Klaytn ecosystem over the past two years.
 Following a thorough assessment, the KLEVA team observed the consecutive exposure of custodial bridge services using the Lock & Mint method to multiple risks.
 After confirming the importance of upholding user protection, the KLEVA team concluded that the most effective service structure for KLEVA is to relaunch the service on WEMIX3.0 and expand connectivity to other networks.
 Supporting major chains including Arbitrum, Avalanche, BNB Chain, Ethereum, Polygon and Optimism will align KLEVA omni with the overall aims and vision of the unagi omnichain initiative.